apache/flink/docs/dev/connectors/kafka.md

 ## Kafka Producer

-Flink’s Kafka Producer is called `FlinkKafkaProducer011` (or `010` for Kafka 0.10.0.x versions, etc.).
+Flink’s Kafka Producer is called `FlinkKafkaProducer011` (or `010` for Kafka 0.10.0.x versions, etc. Note that since modern Kafka connector, it will not carry the version number of Kafka.).
 It allows writing a stream of records to one or more Kafka topics.

 Example: